chele-s/HelixDrone-HybridCore/README.md

 **HelixDrone-HybridCore** is a cutting-edge quadrotor simulation framework engineered for high-performance Deep Reinforcement Learning research.
 It combines the computational efficiency of a C++17 physics engine with the flexibility of Python-based RL training, enabling researchers and engineers to train sophisticated flight control policies at unprecedented speeds.

-### What Makes HelixDrone Unique?
+### What Makes HelixDrone Unique

-1. **Hybrid C++/Python Architecture**: Physics simulations run at 5000+ steps/second in optimized C++ (`drone_core`), while agent training leverages PyTorch's GPU acceleration.
+1. **SIMD-Optimized C++ Core**: All vector and quaternion operations leverage AVX/SSE intrinsics for 4x speedup on modern CPUs.
+The physics simulation achieves 5000+ steps/second with full aerodynamic modeling.

-2. **Academic-Grade Physics**: Implements Blade Element Theory, Dryden wind turbulence, ground effect, motor/battery dynamics, and adaptive RK45 integration—far surpassing simple quadratic thrust models.
+2. **Academic-Grade Physics**: Implements Blade Element Theory with blade flapping dynamics, Dryden wind turbulence (MIL-F-8785C), ground effect, nonlinear motor models with ESC dynamics, adaptive RK45 integration, and variable mass simulation for combustion-powered aircraft.

-3. **Production-Ready RL**: Fully compatible with Gymnasium API, featuring Twin Delayed DDPG (TD3), Prioritized Experience Replay (PER), curriculum learning, and domain randomization.
+3. **Production-Ready RL**: Features C++ Prioritized Experience Replay with Sum-Tree data structure, importance sampling with beta annealing, and cache-aligned memory allocation for optimal performance.

-4. **Research & Industry Applications**:
+4. **Research and Industry Applications**:
    - **Academic Research**: Validate novel control algorithms with realistic physics.
    - **Sim-to-Real Transfer**: Train policies robust to wind, sensor noise, and motor lag.
    - **UAV Development**: Rapid prototyping of autonomous flight behaviors.